Powerlearnproject/se-day1-assignment-mtintamei/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is a discipline involving the application of engineering principles to the development and maintenance of software applications.
+It encompasses the systematic study, design, implementation, and testing of software systems, aiming to produce high-quality, reliable, and efficient solutions.
+It is important in the technology industry because it:
+-Powers countless devices and applications that enhance our daily lives.
+-Drives innovation and transformative technologies such as artificial intelligence and machine learning.
+-Supports critical infrastructure, including energy, healthcare, and finance, ensuring their efficient and secure operation.

 Identify and describe at least three key milestones in the evolution of software engineering.